enviodev/docs/docs/error-codes.md

 Unable to find an event named in your ABI.

-Please use an event that belongs in your ABI for the configuration file.
+Use an event that belongs in your ABI for the configuration file.

 ### `EE304`: Mismatched Event Signature

 Event signature does not exist in provided ABI file.

-Please make sure that the same event signature from the ABI is used in the configuration file.
+Ensure that the same event signature from the ABI is used in the configuration file.

 ### `EE305`: ABI Config Mismatch

 Event signature in ABI does not match the config.

-Please make sure that the same event signature from the ABI is used in the configuration file.
+Ensure that the same event signature from the ABI is used in the configuration file.

 ### `EE400`: Invalid Directory Name

 Specified directory is invalid.

-Please use a different directory without special characters.
+Use a different directory without special characters.

 ### `EE401`: Existing Directory

 Specified directory already exists.

-Please use a different directory for initialization.
+Use a different directory for initialization.

 # Event Related Errors